tetracorp/dungeons-of-avalon/docs/_posts/2024-02-07-monster-sprites.md

 The following are graphics extracted from the file `DAT/PICS`.
 They represent all graphics which fill the main box; i.e. town scenes and monster graphics.
+Monsters marked with a &dagger; symbol are unused; i.e. they appear in the game files but cannot normally be encountered in the game.

 ### Dungeons of Avalon I